Notice

 • ASU campus access

-• What does "hybrid learning" actually look like?
+• What does “flexible learning” look like day to day?

 • On-campus time: Students meet in person for seminars, projects and collaboration (at least four days per week for a few hours).